 Not into Blogs?
 Do a Vlog!

 Writing content is certainly not for everyone.
 If you are more of a visual person, consider doing vlogging instead.
 Videos go bat-shit-crazy on social media – and even if you are a writer and are blogging, do more videos!

 Start your very own YouTube channel and host the videos there, and you can easily grab the ‘code’ from YouTube to embed them in your blog or straight onto social media.

 Where to Get Images for Your Blog

 Google is a magical place to see images.
-Unfortunately – they belong to other people and can’t be used for your blog.
-You will need to source royalty free images to use on your blog.
-Luckily, if you are just starting out there are quite a few free places to get a hold of royalty free images for your blog.
-There are also loads of paid sites which have just incredible photographs to include, it would really depend on your finances whether you go the free or paid route.
+Unfortunately, they belong to other people and can’t be used for your blog.
+You will need to source royalty-free images to use on your blog.
+Luckily, if you are just starting out, there are quite a few free places to get a hold of royalty-free images for your blog.
+There are also loads of paid sites that have just incredible photographs to include.
+It would really depend on your finances whether you go the free or the paid route.

-Some great places to get some free images to include:
+Some great places to get some free images include:

 How to Get Traffic to Your Blog

 The next important thing to do once your blog is up and your first post is published is to try and get people to read it!
 Traffic is what makes blogs valuable.
 It is what advertisers will look for when they want to buy space on your site.
 Traffic is just about THE most important part of running a successful blog.